CBenoit/dotfiles/README.md

 - `xfce4-power-manager` (Power Management - very handy for a laptop)
 - `pasystray` (full pulseaudio control from the system tray)
 - `dotenv-linter` - checks .env files for problems that may cause the application to malfunction
+- `neomutt` - NeoMutt is a command line mail reader (or MUA).
+It’s a fork of Mutt with added features.
+- `newsboat` - An RSS/Atom feed reader for text terminals
+- `sent` - Creates a presentation immediately from a plain text file https://tools.suckless.org/sent/
 - `meli` - Experimental terminal mail client
 - https://direnv.net/
 - https://github.com/out-of-cheese-error/the-way